raeleus/Hashtag-DnD/README.md

 Watch the [tutorial video](https://youtu.be/E5TYU7rDaBQ).

 v.
 0.2.0
-* `#note` without parameters will store the last action text into the notes
+* `#note` without parameters will store the last action's text into the notes
 * `#goto` specified with a distance and location name will take you partially toward the target
 * `#goto` allows you to travel by typing a location number instead of a name
 * You may add flavor text to any hashtag by typing text after a line break after the hashtag (shift + enter on desktop).
 Thanks Xiron!